pawlakus/acmecli/README.md

    action by both keys.
 Once completed, ACME server updates the account to point to the new public key while preserving the same account URI.

+6. **Lost private key** - Once you lost your private key, you can't re-key anymore.
+   Your account_uri is lost forever, and you can't deactivate it either.
+   Create a new assymetric key and new ACMEv2 account.

 ## Create account